Close Navigation

 What is SSIP Deem to Satisfy?

 SSIP Deem to Satisfy is a process that allows one SSIP member scheme to recognise an existing valid health and safety assessment completed through another approved SSIP scheme.
 This can reduce duplication and make procurement compliance easier.
+For more information, go to SSIP Accreditations: The Complete Guide

 Does SSIP Deem to Satisfy mean automatic approval?